antonioclessio/node-api/README.md

 # node-api
 A simple API REST created using NodeJS

+# Description
-# This projeto was created following the structions in a course provided by the BaltaIO platform: https://balta.io
+This projeto was created following the structions in a course provided by the BaltaIO platform: https://balta.io

+# Final considerations
-# Some improvements has been done following some ideas that I considering important on code organization.
+Some improvements has been done following some ideas that I considering important on code organization.